sharu725/ashwath/_posts/2018-06-25-javascript_1.md

 ---
 layout: post
-title:  20180625 javascript_1
+title:  20180625 Javascript_1
 description: This is things that I learned.
-These are basic content about javascript.
+These are basic content about Javascript.
              (type, function)
-categories: javascript
+categories: Javascript
 date: 2018-06-25
 author: PaulLee